 Disadvantages of CLI

-- Have to be typed precisely.
+- It has to be typed precisely.

 - It can be very confusing.